Hermann-SW/wireless-control-Eachine-E52-drone/README.md

 	sys	0m0.324s
 	$

+The command was executed on a Raspberry Pi 3B+, and uses around 50% CPU on one of its cores.

+video_framerate.sh on target platform (see Motivation), single core Pi ZeroW, shows around 15 fps (only), at 86-90% CPU.
+So regardless what video processing is done, Pi ZeroW can process 15 fps at most, most likely even less.

 ## Motivation

 Eachine E52 drone had no problems to take 14g of additional weight and fly with Raspberry Pi ZeroW on top, see animated .gif above.